Welcome to our Chelmsford campus

 Vending facilities are also available across campus.

-You can relax in the Students’ Union lounge, in the Tindal building, which hosts everything from bar nights to live music.
-The SU also supports over 30 student-led societies – together, they host a wide range of events throughout the year.
+You can relax in the Students’ Union lounge, or get involved with over 30 student-led societies, offering a great selection of events throughout the year.

 Meanwhile, the centre of Chelmsford is a ten-minute walk away with a wealth of things to do; visit the City life in Chelmsford page for more information.

-All students can make use of the health and fitness facilities on campus in Chelmsford:
+You can enjoy using a range of health and fitness facilities on campus:

 • The Old Factory gym, featuring a range of cardiovascular equipment, fixed-resistance machines, free weights and a multi-functional fitness rig